Cody Walker (poet)

-Cody Walker (born 1967 in Baltimore, Maryland) is an American poet, essayist, and educator.
+Cody Walker (born 1967) is an American poet, essayist, and educator.

 Family

 His brother Clay Walker is the Mayor of Denali Borough, Alaska.

 Academic studies

 Walker holds a Bachelor of Arts from the University of Wisconsin, a Master of Fine Arts from the University of Arkansas, and a Ph.D. from the University of Washington.

 Career

 A longtime writer-in-residence in Seattle Arts & Lectures' Writers in the Schools program, he was elected Seattle Poet Populist in 2007.
 He has been described as "Seattle's prince of the poetic one-two punch".
 In 2009, he spent a term as the Amy Clampitt Resident Fellow in Lenox, Massachusetts.

 His work appears in The Cortland Review, The Best American Poetry, Slate, Parnassus, Light, and The Yale Review.
 He currently teaches English at the University of Michigan, and writes regularly for The Kenyon Review.

 Awards

 He is a co-recipient of the 2009 Amy Clampitt Residency Award and author of the poetry collection Shuffle and Breakdown.
 Walker received the James Boatwright III Prize for Poetry from Shenandoah in 2003 and a Distinguished Teaching Award from the University of Washington in 2005.
 In 2010, he won Cartoon Caption Contest #226 in The New Yorker.